2026

 Dr. Doolittle Named a 2025 UConn Pepper Scholar

 This award from the Research Education Component (REC) of the NIH-funded UConn Claude D. Pepper Older Americans Independence Center provides funding and career development activities related to research on geriatrics and gerontology.
-More on this story and Pepper Center Homepage.
+More about this story and Pepper Center Homepage.

 July 2025